 Implicit Bias Training in Practice

 In recent years the notion that implicit biases among officers contribute to racial disparities in police stops, searches, frisks, uses of force, and arrests has gained prominence, leading to the proliferation of implicit bias training in law enforcement agencies.
 According to a 2019 survey of 150 large police departments, 69% offered some form of implicit bias training.
 Implicit bias training is distinctly different from most other forms of police training in that it aims to change officers’ behaviors by altering their attitudes and thinking patterns, rather than focusing on tactics and processes.
 Implicit bias training explains that everyone has implicit biases; illustrates how such biases manifest in policing; describes how biases affect outcomes for community members, officers, and agencies; and teaches skills that help officers recognize their biases and alter their reactions.
 The training is intended to teach officers to slow down, check their personal biases and assumptions, and conduct themselves in an equitable and impartial manner.
 Some forms of implicit bias training also encourage officers to make connections with members of identity groups other than their own as a means of negating stereotypes that may be ingrained and may fuel biased interactions.
-Studies indicate that police implicit bias training is typically delivered in a classroom-based environment, is of limited duration (between eight and 40 hours), and is presented during a one-time event with no booster or follow-up trainings.
+Studies indicate that police implicit bias training is typically delivered in a classroom-based environment, is of limited duration (typically eight hours), and is presented during a one-time event with no booster or follow-up trainings.

 In terms of content, there is some controversy over the value of implicit bias training.
 Some critics question whether implicit bias training gives “bad actors” a pass – “everyone has implicit biases, so it’s fine if you have them—you are still a good person” – rather than addressing explicit biases head on.
 The counterargument is that naming explicit biases will prompt defensiveness and lead some share of officers – arguably those who could most benefit from the training – to shut down.
 Worse yet, some scholars have observed that conscious efforts to control implicit biases may actually increase biased judgments.
 Questions also persist about the degree to which implicit bias training can influence officer behaviors in the field, given that such biases are reactive and based on strong mental associations that are ingrained over time and reinforced by societal biases and environmental and contextual factors.
 Some academics have questioned whether it would be more impactful to reduce the volume of high-discretion police stops – those that are officer-initiated, such as broken tail light stops and pedestrian stops and frisks – as a means of reducing biased policing.
 Others suggest that it would be more effective to focus on changing behavioral norms rather than seeking to diminish underlying biases or enhance awareness of them.
 This suggests that implicit bias training might pair well with duty-to-intervene and mandatory reporting policies, both of which, when implemented alongside accountability measures, underscore the expectation that wrongdoers – including those who police in a biased manner – will not be tolerated.
 However, more research is needed to assess whether this type of paired response is effective.